-If you elect to provide your child with an electronic signaling device, you must complete the Agreement Form which is available at www.csd190.com or in the main office and return it to the school.
+If you elect to provide your child with an electronic device such as a cell phone, you must complete the Agreement Form which is available at www.csd190.org or in the main office and return it to the school.
 By completing the Agreement Form you are indicating that you have read and understand the above guidelines regarding the use of electronic signaling devices at school.